 Philly plant exchange

 I’ve always had an affinity for plants since I can remember.
 When I was a little girl, my mom and I would build a garden every summer.
-We’d go to the local plant nursery and she’d let me pick my favorite plants.
+We’d go to the local plant nursery and she’d let me pick my favorites.

 While attending graduate school in Florida, I reconnected with my love for plants.
 One of my fellow grads had quite an amazing bonsai and succulent collection and I was hooked.
 I found a craigslist ad titled “FREE PLANTS,” and the next day, my roommate drove with me to somebody’s house in the middle of the woods.
 I was gifted tons of lilies, a few century plant pups, soap aloe… I received so many plants that it filled my car’s hatch to the brim.
 We had to put the seats down to fit everything.
 Since then I have never gone a day without plants because they bring so much joy and light into my life.
 Within a couple of years, I had over fifty potted plants that lived on my porch.